 You Don't Run Enough

 If you're running and not seeing results, take a look at your calendar.
-Doing one 45-minute run once a week or a couple 20-minute runs won't burn enough calories to lose weight.
+Doing one 45-minute run or a couple 20-minute runs a week won't burn enough calories to lose weight.
 In order to lose a pound a week, you'll need to cut 500 calories each day, through a combination of diet and exercise.
 If losing weight is your goal, run three to four times per week and incorporate other forms of calorie-burning cardio and/or metabolism-boosting strength training on the other days.

 You're Burning Less Than You Think

 You just got back from a run, you're covered in sweat, and you're convinced you burned over 500 calories.
 But did you really?
 A 150-pound woman will burn 495 calories running for 45 minutes at a 10-minute-per-mile pace.
 If you didn't run for that long or that fast, then you're not burning as many calories as you thought.
 It's best to track your workout just to be sure, using a heart rate monitor or one of these cheap running apps on your phone.